TheOdinProject/curriculum/html_css/html_forms.md

 * How do you specify which path the form gets submitted to?
 * When would you want to submit using `GET` vs `POST` requests?
 * What are all the possible form element types?
-* When should you use check boxes instead of radio buttons?
+* When should you use checkboxes instead of radio buttons?
 * When should you use a combobox/dropdown instead of a text field?
 * How do you make a very large text field?
 * How do you link elements with their labels?